 About Meredith

-I became a parent in the spring of 2020; a time of peak isolation early in the pandemic, when postpartum care as we knew it was virtually non-existent.
-My second child was born four years later under very different circumstances, giving me first-hand insight to how different every postpartum can be.
+I became a parent in the spring of 2020; a time of peak isolation early in the pandemic, when postpartum care was virtually non-existent.
+My second child was born four years later and even with ample support, experience and preparation, I still found myself unexpectedly overwhelmed and anxious, giving me first-hand insight as to how each postpartum experience is unique.

 Like many, my journey to parenthood brought unexpected challenges.
 After recurrent miscarriages, gestational diabetes and two high-risk pregnancies that proved to be healthy, powerful births, I thought the hardest parts of becoming a parent were behind me.
-After birth, I wasn’t prepared for the sense of loss that I felt from no longer having frequent contact with my care team.
+After birth, I wasn’t prepared for the sense of loss that I felt from no longer having frequent contact with my care team and feeling like I was the person being prioritized.
 I had a loving network of family and friends, but I didn’t always know what it was that I needed, much less how to articulate it through the brain fog of sleep deprivation, physical recovery and the roller coaster ride of experiencing PMADs (perinatal mood and anxiety disorders).

 I became a postpartum doula to bridge that chasm in care by offering nonjudgmental support, evidence based information and resources to parents as they navigate this once-in-a-lifetime transition.